Optiknights/Document-AI-Chatbot/README.md

 # Document AI ChatBot with Ollama

-A full-stack PDF chat application with a UI styled to closely match the provided reference image.
+A full-stack PDF chat application with a clean UI

 ## Stack
 - Frontend: React + Vite